Shopify/krane/README.md

 - `--bindings=BINDINGS`: Makes additional variables available to your ERB templates.
 For example, `krane render --bindings=color=blue size=large -f some-template.yaml.erb` will expose `color` and `size` to `some-template.yaml.erb`.
 - `--current-sha`: Expose SHA `current_sha` in ERB bindings

 You can add additional variables using the `--bindings=BINDINGS` option which can be formatted as a string, JSON string or path to a JSON or YAML file.
 Complex JSON or YAML data will be converted to a Hash for use in templates.
-To load a file the argument should include the relative file path prefixed with an `@` sign.
+To load a file, the argument should include the relative file path prefixed with an `@` sign.
 An argument error will be raised if the string argument cannot be parsed, the referenced file does not include a valid extension (`.json`, `.yaml` or `.yml`) or the referenced file does not exist.

 #### Bindings examples